Lamar Jackson Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 - Jackson's 181 passing yards per game in seven matchups against the Browns are 46.5 fewer yards than his over/under in Sunday's game.

-- Jackson threw a touchdown pass five times and multiple TDS three times over three of those outings against the Browns.
+- Jackson recorded one touchdown pass five times and multiple TDs three times against the Browns.

-- This week Jackson will face the NFL's seventh-ranked pass defense (227.3 yards allowed per game).
+- The 227.3 yards per game the Browns are giving up through the air makes them the NFL's seventh-ranked pass defense.

-- The Browns have given up 22 touchdowns through the air (1.8 per game).
-They are 26th in the NFL in that category.
+- At 1.8 passing TDs allowed per game, the Browns defense is ranked 26th in the league.

 Recent Performances

-- He tacked on eight carries for 55 yards, averaging 6.9 yards per carry.
+- Jackson tacked on eight carries for 55 yards, averaging 6.9 yards per carry in the running game.

-- Jackson has 418 passing yards (139.3 ypg) to lead Baltimore, completing 62.3% of his throws and recording two touchdown passes with five interceptions over his last three games.
+- Jackson has put up 418 passing yards (139.3 ypg) on 43-of-69 with two touchdowns against five interceptions over his last three games.

 Jackson's Baltimore Teammates